threader/PC-Tuning/docs/building.md

 ## Integrate and Obtain Drivers

-This step is generally required for users installing Windows 7 to integrate USB and NVME drivers so that setup can proceed.
+As mentioned previously, this step is generally only required for users configuring Windows 7 so that the ISO can be equipped with modern hardware support.
+Typically, only NVME and USB drivers are required to boot into the desktop, other drivers can be installed later in the [post-installation instructions](./post-install.md#install-drivers).

 - You can usually find drivers by searching or asking others for drivers that are compatible with your device HWID